loris-verga/TheDualityOfSimilarity/_includes/intro.md

 Roughly **10% of all links** in the dataset are negative, enough to notice patterns without depicting Reddit as a civil war.
 However we need to take it into account for our analysis.
 In the following plots, the classes are balanced.

-**We plot the histograms of distances between source and target subreddits for the hyperlink group with positive link sentiment and the one with negative sentiment**
+**We explore the correlation between the different distances measures and the sentiment of the interactions**
 <ul data-tabs-4>
   <li><a data-tabby-default href="#authorship_sentiment" style="color: #ff4500;">Authorship (Embeddings) Distance</a></li>
   <li><a href="#stylometric_sentiment" style="color: #ff4500;">Stylometric Distance</a></li>